 Please keep in mind that in order for you to adopt, you must be at least 18 years of age.
 Because we want the most stable homes possible for our rescued rabbits, we do not adopt to college students living in dorms or renting before graduation.
 Similarly, we do not adopt to schools, day cares or nursing homes, as we want our bunnies living within a home environment.

 As part of the adoption process, we ask that you complete an online adoption request and sign up for one of our Bunny 101 classes.
 The cost of the class is $5 per family and includes a goodie bag of healthy rabbit treats and a lot of important information on how to prepare and care for a new bunny.
-Class time runs around 1 1/2 hour long depending on the teacher and the number of participants.
+Class time runs around 2 hours long depending on the teacher and the number of participants.
 The class is casual and held at our shelter.
-They are offered several times a month with afternoon weekend classes and Tuesday evening classes available.
+They are offered several times a month with Saturday and Sunday afternoon classes and Wednesday evening classes available.
 You will need to speak with an adoption counselor or manager before being approved to adopt.
 This can be done before or after the class depending on your situation and schedule.

 If you are interested in a particular rabbit and are hoping to meet them, please mention that ahead of time in case that rabbit is in a foster home and would need to be brought to the center.
 Rabbits have a variety of different looks and personalities, and even though you may have a certain look or size in mind, we ask that you keep an open mind to all the bunnies and see who you get along with the best.
 Please note that rabbits who are already bonded will not be adopted out separately.